MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 ## Transformation performance

 Transformation execution time contributes to overall [data ingestion latency](../logs/data-ingestion-time.md).
 Optimal transformations should take no more than 1 second to run.
-If a transformation takes more than 20 seconds, you may experience data loss.
 See [Monitor transformations](./data-collection-transformations-best-practices.md#monitor-transformations) for guidance on monitoring the DCR metrics that measure the execution time of each transformation.

+> [!WARNING]
+>  You may experience data loss if a transformation takes more than 20 seconds.

 ## Cost for transformations
 While transformations themselves don't incur direct costs, the following scenarios can result in additional charges: